chanzuckerberg/single-cell-explorer/server/eb/README.md

 ## Advanced Features

-### Authentication

-Authentication can be configured in the configuration file.
-Authentication is required for User Annotations (see below).
-User Annotations is a feature where annotations can be created by the user
-, and
-then associated with the user's id.
-When the user revisits the site, their annotations will be available.

-There are three main authentication modes: null, session, or oauth.
-In the configuration file specify the authentication mode by setting `server / authentication / type`.

-#### null

-Authentication is disabled: user annotations cannot be enabled.

-#### session

-The user is associated with their client browser session.
-This approach is simple to setup, but not recommended for hosted cellxgene, since the user will not have access to their annotations when running from a different browser, or if their cookies get cleared.

-#### oauth

-A user logs into cellxgene using an identity provider (like Google), or logs in using an email/password.
-This is the best option, but requires making use of an oauth service and additional configuration of the cellxgene server.

-To see what this looks like, please look at https://cellxgene.cziscience.com/, and view one of the cellxgene datasets.
-For this server, Auth0 (auth0.com) is used for authentication, but there are other options.
-There are good sources of documentation online that describe how to use one of these services.

-The `params_oauth` section in the configuration file describes characteristics of the authentication service, like "client_id" and "client_secret".
-For security, the client_secret needs to be protected.
-One option is to store it in the AWS Secrets Manager.

 ### User Annotations

 User annotations can be configured in the configuration file both generally and for a specific data route.
 The annotations feature is only available when Authorization is enabled.